 That is why your intro is so important!
 You must ensure every intro is catchy and relevant the same way as your headline otherwise they bounce back.

-Also, intro helps Google to understand your website better.
+Also, the intro helps Google to understand your website better.

 On the other side, your conclusion works as a summary of your entire article with the most important points your readers should know when they are leaving the article.